mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 -> **NOTE:** If Backup Compliance Policy is enabled for the project for which this backup schedule is defined, you cannot modify the backup schedule for an individual cluster below the minimum requirements set in the Backup Compliance Policy.
 See [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

--> **NOTE:** With Backup Compliance Policy enabled, cluster backups are retained after a cluster is deleted and backups can be used normally until retention expiration.
-When Backup Compliance Policy is not enabled, the default, Atlas deletes the cluster's associated backup snapshots when a cluster is terminated.
-For more details see [Back Up, Restore, and Archive Data](https://www.mongodb.com/docs/atlas/backup-restore-cluster/).

 In the Terraform MongoDB Atlas Provider 1.0.0 we have re-architected the way in which Cloud Backup Policies are manged with Terraform to significantly reduce the complexity.
 Due to this change we've provided multiple examples below to help express how this new resource functions.